QizhiPei/SSM-DTA/README.md

 ![](./img/arch.png)

 ## Requirements and Installation
-* Python version == 3.7.11
+* Python version == 3.7
 * PyTorch version == 1.10.2
 * Fairseq version == 0.10.2
 * RDKit version == 2020.09.5
 * numpy

-We use conda to manage Python environment.
-To install the code from source
+We will set up the environment using conda.
+Clone the current repo and fairseq official repo, then merge them:

 ```shell
 # Need to modify url when public
 git clone git@github.com:QizhiPei/DTI.git